ilya-maltsev/access_tickets/README.md

 # access_tickets
-Redmine plugin for access management of assets like sites, servers and other IT-entities.
+Redmine plugin to control access to some assets such as websites, servers and other IT entities.

 # About
 See about at http://www.redmine.org/plugins/access_tickets